Become A NeuroAffective Touch® Practitioner

 Who can benefit from the Foundation Training?

-The training is for you if you’re a counselor, psychotherapist, psychologist, social worker, marriage & family therapist, or pre-licensed intern or student in these fields, or if you’re an addiction counselor, psychiatrist, coach, certified massage therapist, bodyworker, nurse, health practitioner, or other professional who wishes to integrate body and mind in the resolution of trauma.
+The training is for you if you are a psychotherapist, psychologist, social worker, or pre-licensed intern or student in these fields, or if you are an addiction counselor, psychiatrist, coach, certified massage therapist, body-centered practitioner, nurse, health practitioner, or other professional who wishes to integrate body and mind to support trauma resolution.

 How is the training structured?

-We offer two options, and you can choose which format suits you and your schedule.
+We offer two options: choose which format best suits you and your schedule.

-The first option is to attend two, 6-day in-person modules with me at my home in Los Angeles, California or in London, England.
+The first option is to attend the two 6-day in-person sessions with Dr. LaPierre in Los Angeles, California, or London, England.
+Please apply here for the London training.

-Read all the details here on our Training Calendar and choose your preferred training.
-For the London training, please enroll here.
+Read all the details on our Training Calendar and choose your preferred training.

 What is the scientific basis for this program?

-Our training draws on more than 40 years of scientific research and literature on the role of touch in human psychology, biology, and behavior, including:
+Our training draws on more than 40 years of scientific research and publication on the role of touch in human developmental psychology, biology, and behavior from conception throughout our lifetime.

 Bainbridge Cohen, B. (1993).
 Sensing, feeling, and action.
 Northampton, MA: Contact Editions.